AntiPwr/AntiPwr.github.io/root/wiki/Deck of the Alflame.md

-# Deck of the Allflame
+# Deck of the Alflame

 **This deck is not complete and is in a conceptual state of development.**